pedromonteiro01/beStrong/README.md

 The project will be accessible at [172.18.0.9:8081](http://172.18.0.9:8081)

 ## API Documentation
-API Documentation was created using [here](https://swagger.io/resources/articles/documenting-apis-with-swagger/) Can be found [here](https://app.swaggerhub.com/apis-docs/tiagomrm/beStrong/0.1)
+API Documentation was created using [OpenAPI/Swagger framework](https://swagger.io/resources/articles/documenting-apis-with-swagger/) <br>
+Can be found [here](https://app.swaggerhub.com/apis-docs/tiagomrm/beStrong/0.1)

 ## Accesses